-Mr. Minogue currently represents the medical device industry by serving: on the executive board of directors for AdvaMed, and as Chairman of Medical Device Industry Consortium (MDIC), a public private partnership with the industry, government and non-profits.
-Mr. Minogue formerly served on the board of LifeCell Corporation (LIFC) before it was acquired in 2008.
-Mr. Minogue is one of the co-founders and Chairman of the MedTech and BioTech Veterans Program (MVP) (www.mvpvets.org), a 501(c)(3) non-profit organization that helps military veterans network with industry mentors to discover career opportunities in the life sciences industries.
+Mr. Minogue currently represents the medical device industry by serving on the executive board of directors for AdvaMed and as Chairman of Medical Device Industry Consortium (MDIC), a public-private partnership with the industry, government and nonprofits.
+In addition to serving as Chairman of the Governor’s Advisory Council on Veterans’ Services for the Commonwealth of Massachusetts, Mr. Minogue is Co-Founder and Chairman of the Mentoring Veterans Program (MVP) (www.mvpvets.org), a 501(c)(3) nonprofit organization that helps military veterans network with industry mentors to discover career opportunities in the life sciences industries.
+Other board involvement includes nonprofit MassMedic and Massachusetts Catholic Schools Foundation, and for-profit boards Bioventus LLC, as well as LifeCell (LIFC) before it was acquired in 2008.

 Mr. Minogue is married with five children and enjoys reading, mentoring, running, coaching, skiing and playing sports.